hongvincent/ai-performance-engineering/code/ch9/README.md

 4. **Kernel fusion reduces memory traffic**: Fewer global memory accesses → Higher AI.

-5. **Target the ridge point**: For B200, AI > 250 FLOP/Byte moves you to compute-bound region.
+5. **Target the ridge point**: For NVIDIA GPU, AI > 250 FLOP/Byte moves you to compute-bound region.

 6. **Profile to measure actual AI**: Use `ncu` or see Chapter 1's roofline_analysis.py to validate improvements.